SOCCER PLAYER

 Icon of person Olivier Rouyer

-Olivier Rouyer (born 1 December 1955) is a retired football striker from France.
+Olivier Rouyer (born 1 December 1955) is a French former professional footballer who played as a forward.
 He earned seventeen international caps (two goals) for the France national team during the late 1970s and early 1980s.
-A player of AS Nancy, he was a member of the France national football team in the 1978 FIFA World Cup.
+A player of Nancy, he was a member of the France national team in the 1978 FIFA World Cup.
 He coached Nancy from 1991 to 1994.
 Read more on Wikipedia

 Memorability Metrics